davidsiaw/DiSH/README.md

-# DiSH
+# DiSHiZ

-Digital Simulation with High-impedance
+Digital Simulation with High-Z (read impedance)

 ## What is this